Blocked sewer and septic lines

 Read these safety tips for professionals working with sewers in the PSE service territory.

-How cross bores happened
+How cross bores happen

-For many years, utilities nationwide have installed gas pipelines by boring underground, rather than digging trenches, to avoid tearing up paving and landscaping.
-Existing underground pipes and wires are marked, when possible, before work begins.
-But sewer pipes often go unnoticed because they are regularly unmapped and are undetectable using above-ground locating devices.
-Cross bores are a rare side effect that can happen when the machine used to install gas pipelines inadvertently bores through sewers, leaving the gas pipelines vulnerable to damage by cutting tools.
+For many years, utilities nationwide have installed gas pipelines by boring underground rather than digging trenches, to avoid tearing up paving and landscaping.
+Existing underground pipes and wires are marked before work begins, whenever possible.

+However, sewer and septic lines may go unnoticed because they're not regularly mapped and are undetectable using above-ground locating devices.
+Cross bores are a rare side effect that occurs when the machine used to install gas pipelines inadvertently bores through sewers, leaving the gas pipelines vulnerable to damage by cutting tools.

-Hydromax USA drives white trucks with PSE logos, and their employees carry PSE badges.
-When access to private property is necessary, door hangers are left instructing residents to call 1-800-371-3886 for an appointment.
-These examinations are to ensure your safety and are paid for by PSE.
-If a PSE cross bore is found, PSE pays to repair the portion of sewer damaged by the cross bore.
+When Hydromax USA needs access to private property, they will leave door hangers, call you and mail letters asking you to call 1-800-371-3886 for an appointment.
+Sewer examinations are designed to ensure your safety and are paid for by PSE.
+If a PSE cross bore is found, PSE pays to repair the portion of sewer damaged by it.